Logiqx/gpx-ideas/docs/apis/location.md

 Accuracy information can be found in the [CLLocation](https://developer.apple.com/documentation/corelocation/cllocation) class.

+The Apple documentation says that locations with an accuracy >=50 meters should filtered out when creating [workout routes](https://developer.apple.com/documentation/healthkit/workouts_and_activity_rings/creating_a_workout_route#2955567):

+> Because raw Core Location data can contain a significant amount of noise, your app needs to filter out any inaccurate locations before adding them to the route builder.
+Don't add any locations whose accuracy is greater than 50 meters.

 #### [horizontalAccuracy](https://developer.apple.com/documentation/corelocation/cllocation/1423599-horizontalaccuracy)

 ​	The radius of uncertainty for the location, measured in meters.